Create An Interactive Shopping Experience To Boost Sales

 What are the advantages of experiential retail?

-If you are in a crowded market, immersive shopping experiences can help your brand stand out from your competitors.
+If you're in a crowded market, immersive shopping experiences can help your brand stand out from competitors.
 By using creative practices early, you can carve out a USP for your business and stay one step ahead of the competition.

 "Brands that create personalised experiences are seeing revenue increase by 6% to 10% - two to three times faster than those that don’t."- Boston Consulting Group (2018) [1].

-The most advantageous aspect of experiential retail is the ‘shareability’ factor.
+The biggest advantage of experiential retail is the ‘shareability’ factor.
 Impressive visual displays are perfect for visitors to photograph, video and upload to social media.

-You can encourage this behaviour using signage around your store that asks customers to upload their media with a specific hashtag or to a company account which allows them to be seen by as many people as possible, all while providing a link to your company account or website.
-This type of word-of-mouth advertising then provokes more people to visit your store and boosts brand visibility among like-minded potential customers online.
+You can encourage this behavior by putting up signs in your store.
+Ask customers to upload their media with a specific hashtag or tag your company account.
+This allows them to be seen by as many people as possible, all while providing a link to your company account or website.

 Use technology to create an immersive shopping experience